openenclave/openenclave-security/docs/GettingStartedDocs/best_practices_secure_enclaves.md

 Another element of marshaling code is ensuring, as complex structures are parsed, that nested structures are also within the outer bounds.
 This is especially important for internal functions like `render_data()` that may be unaware that the memory is untrusted.
 Use the same techniques on the inner structures that were used on the outer.

 > A warning about legacy data-parsers: Take care when passing "hot" data to code that may not have been written to parse maliciously crafted input.
 We have seen cases where legacy code that parses self-formatting or self-refencing data was used in new enclave applications.
 This can lead to significant vulnerabilities if the data being parsed is still controlled by the host, as may be the case with custom marshaling.
 In the case of this sample code, as mentioned earlier, `render_data()` parses "flat" data that is not nested nor self-referencing, so it's safe (and performant) to pass it "hot" data that is controlled by the host.
-Care must still be taken though, to avoid data-consistency and other app-level integrity problems.
+Care must be taken though, to avoid data-consistency and other app-level integrity problems.

 ```diff
 int ecall_with_user_check4(void* ptr) {